Delaney Brown murder: Grandfather's 'stop the killing' plea

 "There is no animosity here.
 As a family we have forgiven those responsible.

 "People say they don't want to help the police.
-This isn't about helping them; it is about helping us."'Not perfect'
+This isn't about helping them; it is about helping us."

 He said his grandson was a talented young man who loved music and fashion and was a "brilliant" artist.